 Play encourages children to use their whole body, thereby enhancing their motor skills, as well as developing verbal and physical communication abilities.
 Playing in an outdoor environment is additionally beneficial, as the multi-sensory nature of the outdoors allows children to learn through the experience across all of their senses.
 Encouraging children to interact with their local area – whether playing on the street, or in a nearby park – empowers and encourages their active participation in the community.
 Playtime turns into socialising, and early engagement ultimately becomes social responsibility.

-For ten years, we at Eden have developed and delivered a range of outdoor based play programmes for children of different ages and abilities, sharing our expertise on nature and narrative based play to support families in creating more child-friendly communities.
-We have combined advancing knowledge of environmental education, to offer family-led play opportunities to our wide audiences (last year more than 7.3 million people participated in The Big Lunch, the annual event where neighbours across the UK come together over food) so that more people can experience the benefits.
+For ten years, we at Eden have developed and delivered a range of outdoor based play programmes for children of different ages and abilities, sharing our expertise on nature and narrative-based play to support families in creating more child-friendly communities.
+We have combined advancing knowledge of environmental education to offer family-led play opportunities to our wide audiences (with millions each year participating in The Big Lunch, the annual event where neighbours across the UK come together over food) so that more people can experience the benefits.

-We’ve recently launched a pilot project to encourage small groups to come together to create active play opportunities in both rural and urban environments.
+Over the years, we’ve launched projects to encourage small groups to come together to create active play opportunities in both rural and urban environments.
 Many communities are also implementing their own initiatives to encourage play in their neighbourhoods – from closing their road to throw a street party, to embarking upon a project to transform an outdoor space into a park.